 Fresh persimmons and a touch of rum or brandy make this the perfect cake to serve for the holidays or any special meal.
-This is a guide about spiked persimmon cake
+This is a page about spiked persimmon cake

 This is one of my favourite cakes to make around the holidays, or any time it's cold.
 The flavours are so comforting and the added alcohol gives a kick of warmth.

 Total Time: 1 hour

 Source: A spin off a cross between my mother's persimmon bread and a recipe for brandy banana bread.

 - 1 tsp baking powder